Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: PURE MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

-The density matrix of this state $ \rho_{A_1A_2R}^{\text{W}_3} $ assumes a block structure along the diagonal as given in Eq.~(\ref{eq:block_w}) and the remaining off diagonal elements are zero.
+The density matrix of this state $ \rho_{A_1A_2R}^{\text{W}_3} $ assumes a block structure along the diagonal as given in Eq.~(\ref{eq:block_w}) and the remaining off-diagonal elements are zero.
 However, here, the diagonal blocks are given by

 The non-zero eigenvalues of this $ n^{\text{th}} $ block of the state $ \rho_{A_1A_2R}^{\text{W}_3} $ is given by